 Stop for a picnic lunch just before Chinchero, where on a clear day the views are tremendous - a vista of rolling altiplano ringed by the snow-capped peaks of the cordilleras Vilcabamba and Urubamba.
-After lunch, ride a short distance to Lake Piuray where you leave the horses and take a short car journey to Chinchero.
-Here you may visit a textiles workshop and view a demonstration of local techniques for spinning, dyeing and weaving wool - the beautiful fabrics are available to buy if you wish.
+After lunch, ride a short distance to Lake Piuray and continue in the direction of Cusco to a local family farm where you leave the horses.
+Time allowing, you'll then take a short car journey to Chinchero to visit a textiles workshop and view a demonstration of local techniques for spinning, dyeing and weaving wool - the beautiful fabrics are available to buy if you wish.

 Today is a rest day for the horses and a free day for you to explore Cusco with its numerous ruins, cathedrals and museums - or you may prefer to relax in one of the many coffee shops or bars.

 According to Inca legend, Cusco was founded around 1200AD by Manco Capac and Mama Occlo.
 Manco Capac selected the site after the golden staff given to him by his father, the Sun, sank into the earth and disappeared.
 Each Inca emporer built his own palace during his reign and you can still see the original walls throughout Cusco.